-Criterion 11 Learners enrolled on the programme are well informed, guided and cared for There are arrangements to ensure that each enrolled learner is fully informed in a timely manner about the a) programme including the schedule of activities and assessments.
-Information is provided about learner supports that are available to learners enrolled on the programme. b) Specific information is provided to learners enrolled on the programme about any programme-specific c) appeals and complaints procedures.
-If the programme is modular, it includes arrangements for the provision of effective guidance services for d) learners on the selection of appropriate learning pathways.
-The programme takes into account and accommodates to the differences between enrolled learners, for e) example, in terms of their prior learning, maturity, and capabilities. f) There are arrangements to ensure that learners enrolled on the programme are supervised and individualised support and due care is targeted at those who need it.
-The programme provides supports for enrolled learners who have special education and training needs. g) The programme makes reasonable accommodations for learners with disabilities. h) i) If the programme aims to enrol international students it complies with the Code of Practice for Provision of Programmes to International Students and there are appropriate in-service supports in areas such as English language, learning skills, information technology skills and such like, to address the particular needs of international learners and enable such learners to successfully participate in the programme.
-The programme's learners will be well cared for and safe while participating in the programme, (e.g. while at j) the provider's premises or those of any collaborators involved in provision, the programme's locations of provision including any workplace locations or practice-placement locations).
-Satisfactory (yes, no, partially) Comment Yes
+Learners enrolled on the programme are well informed, guided and cared for

+- a) There are arrangements to ensure that each enrolled learner is fully informed in a timely manner about the programme including the schedule of activities and assessments. - b) Information is provided about learner supports that are available to learners enrolled on the programme. - c) Specific information is provided to learners enrolled on the programme about any programme-specific appeals and complaints procedures. - d) If the programme is modular, it includes arrangements for the provision of effective guidance services for learners on the selection of appropriate learning pathways. - e) The programme takes into account and accommodates to the differences between enrolled learners, for example, in terms of their prior learning, maturity, and capabilities. - f) There are arrangements to ensure that learners enrolled on the programme are supervised and individualised support and due care is targeted at those who need it. - g) The programme provides supports for enrolled learners who have special education and training needs. - h) The programme makes reasonable accommodations for learners with disabilities. - i) If the programme aims to enrol international students it complies with the Code of Practice for Provision of Programmes to International Students and there are appropriate in-service supports in areas such as English language, learning skills, information technology skills and such like, to address the particular needs of international learners and enable such learners to successfully participate in the programme. - j) The programme's learners will be well cared for and safe while participating in the programme, (e.g. while at the provider's premises or those of any collaborators involved in provision, the programme's locations of provision including any workplace locations or practice-placement locations).